allhkimi/SECP1513_TIS/README.md

     <h2 class="text-center mb-4">Reflection</h2>
     <div class="container">
         <p>
-            The <strong>Technology and Information System (TIS)</strong> course has been instrumental in providing a foundational understanding of how technology interacts with information systems in various domains.
-            Through hands-on activities, lectures, and collaborative projects, I have gained insight into the importance of managing data efficiently, understanding system design, and leveraging technology to solve real-world problems.
-            This subject has encouraged me to explore the interconnectedness of people, processes, and technology, inspiring me to further delve into the ever-evolving landscape of information systems.
+            The <strong>Technology and Information System (TIS)</strong> course was designed to introduce the basics of information systems and their role in managing data.
+The concepts of system design and the interaction between people, processes, and technology were emphasized.
+This course allowed a better understanding of how technology can be used to improve efficiency and solve problems.
+The knowledge gained will be useful for future studies and projects related to information systems.
         </p>
     </div>
 </section>

 </body>
 </html>